swmmrman/x728-Monitor/README.md

 # x728
 Monitor for the x728 Pi UPS.
 This will perform a safe shutdown after a specified timeout once the external is cut.
-This is tested,and developed using Raspbian on a Raspberry Pi 4
+This is tested,and developed using Raspbian on a Raspberry Pi 4.
+Currently it also works on a Raspberry Pi 3b+.
+However this support will not be guaranteed.

 Steps:
 1. Enable the ds1307 overlay, and i2c in the /boot/config.txt